-Remove the seat and the front t storage box to vent gasoline fumes.
-(Reinstall the seat and the front storage box before launching.)
+Engine Compartment Remove both seats and the front storage box to vent gasoline fumes.
+(Reinstall both seats and the front storage box before launching.)

 Starting the engine without ventilating the engine compartment can cause a fire or explosion and you or others could be seriously injured or killed.